HakaiInstitute/False-Creek-Bioblitz-2022/README.md

 1. A scientific publication is currently being prepared based on results from the eDNA survey.

 2. A technical report is currently being prepared based on the visual observation and occurence data.

+Both of these reports will be added to this repository upon completion.

 ## Resources